jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 * Extracts Authors, Title, Year, Journal, and Url.
 * Exports to CSV, JSON and BibTeX.
-* Cookie and referer support for higher query volumes.
+* Cookie and referrer support for higher query volumes.
 * Optimistically tries the next page in case of server errors.
 * Supports the full Google Scholar query syntax for authors, title, exclusions, inclusions, etc. Check out those [search tips].